-Uptime Institute created the standard Tier Classification System to consistently evaluate various data center facilities in terms of potential site infrastructure performance, or uptime.
+Uptime Institute created the standard Tier Classification System to consistently evaluate various data center colocation facilities in terms of potential site infrastructure performance, or uptime.

 The Tiers (I-IV) are progressive; each Tier incorporates the requirements of all the lower Tiers.

 Basic Capacity - A Tier I data center provides dedicated site infrastructure to support information technology beyond an office setting.
 Tier I infrastructure includes a dedicated space for IT systems; an uninterruptible power supply (UPS) to filter power spikes, sags, and momentary outages; dedicated cooling equipment that won’t get shut down at the end of normal office hours; and an engine generator to protect IT functions from extended power outages.